eomayski/crypto-data-app/README.md

 - `POST /data/followed` - Follow a trader
 - `DELETE /data/followed/:id` - Unfollow a trader

-## 📝 Configuration

-The application uses environment variables for API configuration.
-Default backend URL is `http://localhost:3030`.

 ## 🤝 Contributing

 This is a SoftUni React exam project.